simmu/contact/README.md

 **Step 2 : Installation**
 Have Node and mongo installed and running.
-There are many tutorials on how to install these software, so we will not cover it.
+There are many tutorials on how to install these softwares, so we will go over it.